 Hiking Trail Description

-This hike starts from Platte Clove in the south then winds around the east side of the mountain to tackle the final ascent via the northern ridge.
-You’ll hit all the major points of interest on Kaaterskill High Peak.
+This hike starts from Platte Clove and winds around the east side of Kaaterskill High Peak to tackle the final ascent via the northern ridge.
+You’ll hit all the major points of interest.

 Kaaterskill High Peak is said to be neglected but, on this day, there were 20 people ahead of me in the register.
-Some hikers may have been going to Huckleberry Point, a popular short hike, but I met plenty of people on the mountain itself.
+Some hikers may have been going to Huckleberry Point, a popular short hike, but I met plenty of people on the mountain itself too.

 Every week, online, I see new photos from Kaaterskill High Peak.
-With hiking numbers up across the country, it seems to be back on the hiking radar.
+With hiking numbers up across the country, KHP seems to be back on the hiking radar.

 During the warmer months, when the eastern side of Platte Clove Rd is open, the dramatic drive up the winding cliff road is always 50% fun / 50% nerve-wracking — they close this route in winter for a reason.
 (Here’s the alternate route to use when Platte Clove Road is closed.)